Bemidji State is on FYRE

-BSU’s First Year Residential Experience, otherwise known as FYRE, offers more than an experience.
-It offers community.
+BSU’s First Year Residential Experience (FYRE) program is more than an experience, it’s a community.

-Through the FYRE program, first-year freshmen live together in one of three specially designated residence halls on campus.
-Students have the option of living on coed or single-sex floors, and certain halls are set aside for those with particular academic and extracurricular interests, such as nursing or outdoor experience.
-One to two peer assistants (and FYRE veterans) live on each floor, and they can help new students navigate the challenges that come with the first year of college.
+Through the FYRE program, first-year freshmen live together in one of two specially designated residence halls on campus.
+Students have the option of living on coed or single-sex floors, and certain halls are set aside for those with particular academic and extracurricular interests, such as heath sciences or outdoor experience.
+One peer assistant lives on each floor, and they can help new students navigate the challenges that come with the first year of college.

-In addition to a specially designed orientation program, FYRE students enroll in a one-credit first-year seminar and participate in all kinds of social outings, such as Bowling Night, barbecues and an end-of-the-year banquet.
+In addition to an orientation program, FYRE students can enroll in a one-credit first-year seminar and participate in all kinds of social outings, such as FYREside chats, barbecues and an end-of-the-year banquet.

 FYRE allows students from many different backgrounds to share new experiences together.
 It provides a safety net during the first year, so you can try new things, meet new people and pursue friendships that will last a lifetime.